vslepakov/edge-secrets/docs/e2e-demo.md

 ```

 ## populate influxdb
-Populate influxdb with some datapoints that will be queried by the sample application.
+Populate influxdb with some datapoints that will be queried by the sample SecretManager application.

 ```bash
 containerid="$(sudo docker ps -aqf name=influxdb)"